nils (at) nilsih (dot) com

 Ableton also did a short interview with me, where I elaborate a bit.
-If you want to try out the software, or have some awesome suggestions, don't hesitate to send me an email!

 The written part of the thesis offers an analysis of various music implementation strategies in existing games, and places my own work in context with them.
 It also offers more details on the technical setup.
 You are welcome to check it out here.

-I am currently working on the soundtrack for Fractured Skyline, a smartphone game in development for iOS.
+One of my ongoing projects is the soundtrack for Fractured Skyline, a smartphone game in development for iOS.
 It is a cyberpunk empire building strategy card game that uses geolocation to generate a procedural environment around the player.